openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 ============================================

 Typically, all units are added during the design and creation of your course in Studio.
-To add a discussion component to a unit, follow the instructions in :ref:`Working with Discussion Components`.
+To add a discussion topic to a unit, you add a discussion component.
+Follow the instructions in :ref:`Working with Discussion Components`.

-This type of discussion is subject to the release date of the section that contains it.
-Students cannot contribute to these discussions until that date.
+This type of discussion topic is subject to the release date of the section that contains it.
+Students cannot contribute to these discussion topics until that date.

 =====================================
 Create Course-Wide Discussion Topics